-Cincinnati Birth Injury Attorney
+Cincinnati Birth Injury Lawyer

-At Slater & Zurz, our birth injury attorneys are dedicated to pursuing justice and accountability on behalf of innocent newborns and their families.
+At Slater & Zurz, our birth injury lawyers are dedicated to pursuing justice and accountability on behalf of innocent newborns and their families.
 We work with our team of medical professionals to thoroughly examine the circumstances surrounding the injury to determine whether the injuries resulted from a negligent party.
 If negligence is found to have occurred, we will aggressively pursue all legal options to obtain justice as well as full and fair compensation for your or your baby’s injuries.
 With over a century of combined legal experience, you can find peace of mind, knowing you are capable hands.

 The Differences Between a Birth Defect and Birth Injury